renovatebot/renovate/docs/pre-release.md

 Status: alpha

-Bundler support is considered "alpha" because there's currently an effort underway to replace the initial JS-based parsing with a Ruby-based one.
+Bundler support is considered "alpha" because there's currently a PR underway to replace the initial JS-based parsing with a Ruby-based one.
 Perhaps your `Gemfile` works already though, in which case you can test out the other features.

 How to use: Add `"bundler": { "enabled": true }` to either your bot config or your repository's `renovate.json`.
 If your repository contains _only_ Bundler package files and no others then you'll need to add the `renovate.json` manually as otherwise Renovate won't detect any package files by default and will skip the Onboarding PR.